anilturkmayali/IDS-Landscape/README.md

-# 🌐 IDSA Landscape
+# 🌐 IDS Landscape

-**IDSA Landscape** is an open, interactive visual map of the ecosystem surrounding the [International Data Spaces Association (IDSA)](https://internationaldataspaces.org).
+**IDS Landscape** is an open, interactive visual map of the ecosystem surrounding the [International Data Spaces Association (IDSA)](https://internationaldataspaces.org).
 This project offers a structured overview of the key technologies, members, and collaborative initiatives within the IDS framework.

 ## 🎯 Purpose